Network with CrunchMatch at TC Sessions: Mobility 2020 – TechCrunch

 Got your sights set on attending TC Sessions: Mobility 2020 on May 14 in San Jose?
 Spend the day with 1,000 or more like-minded founders, makers and leaders across the startup ecosystem.
 It’s a day-long deep dive dedicated to current and evolving mobility and transportation tech.
 Think autonomous vehicles, micromobility, AI-based mobility applications, battery tech and so much more.

 Hold up.
 Don’t have a ticket yet?
-Buy your early-bird pass right here and save $100.
+Buy your early-bird pass and save $100.

-In addition to taking in all the great speakers (we add more every week), presentations, workshops and demos, you’ll want to meet people and build the relationships that foster startup success, amirite?
+In addition to taking in all the great speakers (more added every week), presentations, workshops and demos, you’ll want to meet people and build the relationships that foster startup success.
 Get ready for a radical network experience with CrunchMatch.
-Our free business-matching platform makes finding and connecting with the right people easier than ever.
+TechCrunch’s free business-matching platform makes finding and connecting with the right people easier than ever.
 It’s both curated and automated, a potent combination that makes networking simple and productive.
 Hey needle, kiss that haystack goodbye.

 Here’s how it works.

-When we launch the CrunchMatch platform, we’ll email all registered attendees.
-Simply create a profile, identify your role and list your specific criteria, goals and interests.
+When CrunchMatch launches, we’ll email all registered attendees.
+Create a profile, identify your role and list your specific criteria, goals and interests.
 Whomever you want to meet — investors, founders or engineers specializing in autonomous cars or ride-hailing apps.
 The CrunchMatch algorithm kicks into gear and suggests matches and, subject to your approval, proposes meeting times and sends meeting requests.

 CrunchMatch benefits everyone — founders looking for developers, investors in search of hot prospects, founders looking for marketing help — the list is endless, and the tool is free.